H4oK3/Arsenal/android/diva-solve/README.md

 - This POST contains a descriptive method of how I solve [DIVA](https://github.com/payatu/diva-android);

 **General**:
-The app was easy to reverse since it hasn't been really zipped of obfuscated.
+The app was easy to reverse since it hasn't been really zipped or obfuscated.

 `prep_android diva_beta.apk`